Proky0/ped-preview/README.md

   </tr>
 </table>

+## Contribution

+Contributions are welcome!
+To suggest an improvement, open an *issue* or submit a *pull request* on GitHub.
+Please follow these steps:

+1. Fork the repository and create a dedicated branch (`feature/your-feature`).
+2. Clearly describe your changes in the *pull request*.
+3. Make sure your code follows the project's style.

+Thank you for helping improve this project!

 ## License

 You are free to use and modify this resource, but you must provide credit to the original author.
 All rights reserved.